henrya/projects/JsEncode/README.md

 Include jsencode.class.php into your project.

-You can encode the "Hello world!" with a key "123" like this:
+You can encode the string with a key "123" like this:

 $d = new jsEncode();
 $enc = $d->encodeString('Hello world!','123');